shopware/docs/guides/plugins/plugins/administration/add-menu-entry.md

 ```
 {% endcode %}

-If you're planning to publish your plugin to the Shopware Store keep in mind we're rejecting plugins which have created their own menu entry on the first level.

 {% hint style="info" %}
 If you're planning to publish your plugin to the Shopware Store keep in mind we're rejecting plugins which have created their own menu entry on the first level.
 {% endhint %}